yungyuc/nsdhw_22sp/project/F84064014/README.rst

 In python script FNN should be a callable class with some different function.
 Some fucntion like dense layer, activation are subclass defined inside FNN object.

+Each FNN maintain a list(doubly linked) of layer object.
+All layers are made of a 2d double array with size=(input_size, output_size), and followed by an activation fucntion.

 API Description
 ===============